thewheat/intercom-admin-tool/Readme.md

 # Intercom Admin Tool
 - An admin tool that adds extra functionality to Intercom
+- This is a proof of concept tool written by Customer Support Team

 ## Current Features
 - Retrieve conversation transcript